arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 </div>
 </div>

+Can you see what went wrong?

-You might notice a pattern: the number of the probe set that Duke reported is always one less than the number of the probe that MD Anderson found when they re-did the analysis.
+If you look at the values long enough, you might notice a pattern: the number of the probe set that Duke reported is always one less than the number of the probe that MD Anderson found when they re-did the analysis.

-This is what's called an **off-by-one indexing error** and is what happens when you use a tool like Excel and accidentally miss one row; or you have one dataset that has a header and another one that doesn't.
+This is what's called an **off-by-one indexing error**.
+This happens when you use a tool like Excel and accidentally miss one row; or you have one dataset that has a header and another one that doesn't.
 The result is that all the values in the affected column are shifted by one.
 This is a simple error to make, but it completely invalidates all downstream results.

 ### Simple Errors

 The off-by-one indexing error was just one of many simple errors the MD Anderson team discovered.

-Another type of error that was pervasive in the study was label reversal so that cell lines were labeled sensitive to a drug when they actually were resistant, and vice versa.
+Another type of error that was pervasive in the study was label reversal; cell lines were labeled sensitive to a drug when they actually were resistant, and vice versa.
 That type of error can lead to a scenario where a patient gets the chemotherapy that would be predicted to be least beneficial.

 Other problems they identified were confounding, inclusion of data from sources that were not reported in the paper, and wrong figure shown.